 - Internet – We signed up for our internet via Movistar and it was €42 ($57) per month.
 This too was a direct debit from out Spanish bank account.
 We worked with Nick, from Zen II Net to establish and cancel our connection.

 - Mobile Phones – When we arrived in Almuñécar we needed to purchase mobile phones and of course we wanted smartphones.
 At that time, there were no pay as you go smartphones available.
 So we needed to sign up for a 2-year contract and did so with Vodaphone.
 Each phone was €48 ($65) per month and was a direct debit from our Spanish bank account.
 As luck would have it, the pay as you go phones became available a few months after our arrival.
 We were already locked into the contract and I am certain it would have been cheaper to take the pay as you go route.
 We really only telephoned each other, it was more the mobile data that we used.
 This was a costly lesson, but we are thrilled that we had good service with Vodaphone.

-- We have not been without travel while living in Spain.
-We treated our travel budget very similarly to how we worked it in the USA.
-We planned some travel every 6 weeks or so and it needed to fit within out budget.
+- We have not been without travel while living in Spain, so we treated our travel budget very similarly to how we worked it in the USA.
+On the books we planned some travel every 6 weeks or so and it needed to fit within out budget.
 Many times, we didn’t have a destination in mind.
 We just went where we found a great deal.